National Security Related Import Restrictions

 Once considered a narrowly focused national security-related law, Section 232 of the Trade Expansion Act of 1962 (Section 232 or 232) has, since the first Trump Administration, emerged as a significant tool for protecting US industries from imports—one that is not tempered by input from an independent federal agency like the ITC.
 Section 232 authorizes the Secretary of Commerce, consulting with the Secretary of Defense, to conduct comprehensive investigations to determine the effects of imports of any article on the national security of the United States and authorizes the President to impose any necessary adjustment to imports, which can take virtually any form.

-The Trump Administration also launched Section 232 investigations into the national security impact of US reliance on imported processed critical minerals and their derivative products; imports of timber and lumber; imports of medium-duty and heavy-duty trucks, including their parts; semiconductors and semiconductor manufacturing equipment (SME), and their derivative products; pharmaceutical imports; and, aircraft and engines imports.
-The Trump Administration spent a good part of the spring and summer of 2025 engaged in bilateral tariff negotiations with a range of trading partners.
+President Trump has initiated investigations or taken action in proceedings involving ten separate industries since taking office in January, including steel and aluminum, autos. copper, imported processed critical minerals and their derivative products; imports of timber and lumber; imports of medium-duty and heavy-duty trucks, including their parts; semiconductors and semiconductor manufacturing equipment, and their derivative products; pharmaceutical imports; and, aircraft and engines imports.

 Process